 In the 21st century, identity-related motivations affect consumer decisions in a broad spectrum of domains.
 My ongoing research interests pertain to identity phenomena in the areas of sustainable consumption, consumer response to brands and luxury marketing.
 A particularly important focus of my current research is the study of the role of individual environmental identities and their impact on consumer behavior.

-The impact of emotional experiences is difficult to estimate.
-I seek to better understand emotional processes to help companies design marketing strategies that are both more effective and more respectful of individuals’ and society’s well-being.
-My research focuses on emotions and well-being and on how to deliver value via consumer experience and consumer happiness.
-I am interested in understanding consumers’ emotions and how they can make better choices for themselves and for society.
-My research is applied to emotion-laden consumption episodes, such as indulgent consumption, retail experiences, pro-social or sustainable behavior, as well as individual or workplace well-being.
+We often underestimate the impact of emotional experiences.
+As a consumer psychologist, my research focuses on emotions and well-being and on how to deliver value via consumer experience and consumer happiness.
+I am interested in understanding consumers’ emotions to help them make happier, more fulfilling consumption decisions that will be better for themselves and for society.
+I seek to better understand emotional processes to help design marketing strategies that are both more effective and more respectful of individuals’ and society’s well-being.
+My research is applied to emotion-laden consumption episodes, such as retail experiences, luxury and indulgent consumption, pro-social or sustainable behavior, as well as individual or workplace well-being.
 To achieve that, I use a variety of methods, mostly lab/field experiments and surveys.

 Nowadays, novel phenomena, which are often driven by the rapid technological proliferation, are shaping individuals and their behavior.
 For instance, firms have integrated games into their interactions with consumers, have opened their product configuration systems to social networks as Facebook, or urge consumers to take a selfie when they purchase novel outfits.
 Often, the consequences of these phenomena are not understood, which I find thrilling and consider to be a huge opportunity.